 I’ve talked about how not every niche is profitable for everybody so let me explain what that means exactly.

 Fishing and golf accessories are some of the biggest niches to get into and they are the most profitable as well.

-However, I am sure that if I go into any of those 2 niches, I will fall flat on my face and never make it past the first month.
+However, I am sure that if I go in any of those 2 niches, I will fall flat on my face and never make it past the first month.

 Because I have no clue (or interest) in any of those topics and a golf club and fishing rod don’t look that much different to me (that’s how much I know about these two).

-Which means; that since I am not genuinely interested about these 2, I can’t possibly have the energy and patience to make it happen.
+Which means; that since I am not genuinely interested about these two, I can’t possibly have the energy and patience to make it happen.

 Now if you’re into fishing or golf , then this will be much easier for you because you know what you talking about and you genuinely like the topic.

 On the other hand, you can still go with a niche you know nothing about but I promise you at some point you’re going to be miserable working on it, and I didn’t get into this business to be miserable.

 Now that we know that not all niches are a perfect fit for you, let’s first talk about; how to find a niche you like and second; how to find a niche that’s also profitable.

 *Yes, every niche can be profitable but there are clear signals for which type of niche can make you more money in the short / long term.